-- Scholarly papers on a specific aspect of philosophy of biology or theoretical biology;
+- Scholarly papers on a specific aspect of philosophy of biology or biology;

 - In-depth “trend” review papers on topics of current interest within the areas covered by the journal;